-2) When a course instructor becomes aware of an incident of suspected academic dishonesty, s/he should contact the academic honesty liaison.
+2) When a course instructor becomes aware of an incident of suspected academic dishonesty committed in a course they are teaching, s/he should contact the academic honesty liaison.
 Course instructors who have had experience with submitting similar cases in the past may proceed directly with the Instructor or Board Resolution process.
 Any reporting person always has the option of contacting the Chair of the Board at any point in the process with questions or for assistance in understanding and complying with our procedures.

 3) Exam proctors (students, course instructors or staff members) who observe suspicious behavior during a quiz or exam, and teaching assistants who detect evidence of dishonest behavior in an assignment that they are grading must speak with the course instructor.
 They must provide a written report and all pertinent documentation to the instructor.
 The instructor must then follow established procedures for reporting the case.

 Originals of exams, lab reports, essays, homework or other written, electronic, recorded or visual work must be retained by the course instructor to submit with the case, and should not be returned to the student or students in question.
 In the case of suspected dishonesty during an oral presentation, the student's electronic presentation and/or handouts should be retained by the instructor.

-4) Incidents of suspected academic dishonesty are not always or exclusively detected by a course instructor and some violations are not related to a specific course, as in the following situations:
+4) Some violations are not related to a specific course and incidents of suspected academic dishonesty will not always or exclusively be detected by course instructors, as in the following situations: